 What Is Timed

-Following the first definition of cycle time, one times the interval between
+Following the first definition of cycle time, one measures the time interval

-the emergence of Output A and Output B. The result includes all the time expended
+between the emergence of Output A and Output B. The result includes all the

-by all the activities that shape that product as it passes through the critical
+time expended by all the activities that shape that product as it passes

 Using Rather and Shook’s second definition, my focus for calculating